List of colleges in the United Kingdom offering higher education courses

 This is a list of colleges in the United Kingdom offering higher education courses.
 Many of the colleges below are "listed bodies" that are authorised to offer courses leading to a degree from a UK university or other body with degree-awarding powers.
 Others may offer non-degree higher education courses such as Higher National Diplomas or Higher National Certificates.

+Colleges that have their own degree-awarding powers are not listed here, but rather at List of universities in the United Kingdom#Other recognised bodies.